KevinBurton/reddit-clone/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+'ng build --env prod' or 'ng build --prod'
+'ng build --prod --base-href /' now you can go into the dist folder and test with another browser like (cd dist && python -m SimleHTTPServer 8080)
+If all looks good in the pre-deployment (above) then you can push it to github pages git subtree push --prefix dist/ origin gh-pages

 ## Running unit tests